hogilkim/Spring_Basic_1/README.md

 --2022--

+--July 1st --
-July 1st - build simple app - member & Order
+build simple app - member & Order

+-- July 2nd --
-July 2nd - To get DIP principle, created AppConfig for DI(Dependency Injection)
+To get DIP principle, created AppConfig for DI(Dependency Injection)

+-- July 3rd --
+**Refactor AppConfig**: divide interface and implementation.
+This makes service depend on 'interface' of Repositories (DIP principle).
+This will make changing easier!
+App Config is an IoC (Inversion of Control) container OR DI (Dependency Injection) Container.
+--
+Conversion to Spring Framework